jrivas112/cse15l-lab-reports/labs/lab3.md

 If you can't remember the exact name of the file, or you're not sure whether you capitalized any characters, you can do a partial and case-insensitive search like this:
 #### Example 3:
+Here the command finds names of similar patterns that includes the numbers 1471-214 in the name of the file
 ```console
 [user@sahara ~/docsearch/technical]$ find -iname "*1471-214*txt"
 ./biomed/1471-2148-1-1.txt